LinShi11/csci-476-594-spring2021-private/lab02/README.md

 [02/16/21]seed@VM:~/.../image_www$ curl -H temp:'() { :; }; echo; /bin/cat /tmp/test' http://www.seedlab-shellshock.com/cgi-bin/getenv.cgi
 this is a test
 ```
 1. Creating this one was very different.
-First, I tried using touch, which means I have to go find the file to display it.
-Then to make thing more clearer, I decided to add some text to it; thus, I used echo "some string" > /tmp/somelocation.
+First, I tried using touch, which means I have to go to tmp to find the file and display it, but that was just confusing for the code.
+Thus, to try and make thing more clearer, I decided to add some text to it; thus, I used echo "some string" > /tmp/somelocation.
 Finally I would display the information from the idea I practiced on task 3.1, /bin/cat.
 2. Again, I used all three options and the answer seems right.
 In fact, I even did rm, next part in here and the solution looks correct as well.
 3. My attack was successful, I was able to store something in those test file in the tmp folder.
 The only thing that surprised me was echo "string" > location.
 Although I have seen this before, it just did not pop into my head until some further digging.